-Lady Gaga rallies voters for Hillary in North Carolina - CNN Video
+Lady Gaga rallies voters for Clinton in North Carolina - CNN Video

 MUST WATCH

-Lady Gaga rallies voters for Hillary in North Carolina
+Lady Gaga rallies voters for Clinton in North Carolina

-Singer and performer Lady Gaga, spoke at a Hillary Clinton rally in Raleigh, North Carolina, to inspire voters to get out and vote during this historical election of 2016.
+Singer and performer Lady Gaga spoke at a Hillary Clinton rally in Raleigh, North Carolina, to inspire voters to get out and vote during this historical election of 2016.

 Source: CNN